 - Heat oil in a saucepan.
 Whisk in the arrowroot powder until combined, and cook for one minute.

-- Add the seasonings (chili powder, cumin, garlic powder, salt and cinnamon) and cook for one more minute to allow the spices to toast.
+- Add the pressed garlic and seasonings (taco seasoning, salt and cinnamon) and cook for one more minute to allow the spices to toast.